mtnstar/infra/README.md

 this is my ansible repo for managing infrastructure and deployments including:

 - linux system config
-- nextcloud
-- mailpit
-- vaultwarden
+- k3s cluster setup
-- p2p stack: deluge, radarr, sonarr, ...
-- plex server
+- postgresql server
+- all other deployments are managed with kustomize for deployment on k3s

 directory structure: